wokwi/wokwi-playgrounds/lcd1602-i2c/lesson.md

 ## LCD 1602 I²C Playground

-The LCD1602 is connected to I²C address `0x27`.
+The LCD1602 is connected at I²C address `0x27`.

 Click the "Run Code" button on the right to see it in action: